jeffreykegler/old_kollos/notes/misc/strand.md

 Finally, a *nucleotide* is a rules that contains nucleobases.

-As a mnemonic, note that "base",
+As a mnemonic, note that
+inside to outside order is also alphabetical order:
-"side" and "tide" are in alphabetical order.
+"base", "side" and "tide".

-## Creating the transcription grammar
+## Creating the strand grammar

-In order to accomplish our purposes, we define a "strand grammar".
 Let our original grammar be `g1`.
-We will call `g1` the pre-strand grammar.
+We also call `g1` the pre-strand grammar.
+We will need to extend `g1` to a
+"strand grammar".

-We need to define, for every rule in `g1`, two 'nucleotide rules', a `left nucleotide` and a `right nucleotide`.
+We need to define, for every rule in `g1`, two 'nucleotide rules', a 'left nucleotide' and a 'right nucleotide'.
-Initially,
-we will ignore some of the issues raised by nulling symbols and empty rules.
-At the end, we will return to these issues.

-First, we'll need some new symbols.
-For every non-terminal, we will want a left and a right version.
-We will call the right and left variants that we create for the transcription grammar, "nucleoside symbols", or just nucleosides.
-For example, for the symbol `A`, we want two nucleoside symbols, `A-L` and `A-R`.

-We will also defined a new set of "nucleobase symbols", whose purpose will be to tell us where two parses should "touch".
-Nucleobase symbols,
-like nucleoside symbols,
-will be defined in right-left pairs.
+First, we define our set of "nucleobase symbols".
+The purpose of nucleobase symbols is similar to the purpose of nucleobases in DNA -- they occur where two strand "touch" and they occur in pairs.
+The matching of nucleobase pairs indicates where two strands should "touch" in order to preserve their information.

 Nuclebase symbols
 have the form `b42R`,
 and `b42L`;
-where the initial `b` means "base";
+where the initial `b` means "base".
-`R` and `L` indicate, respectively, the right and left member of the base pair;
+`R` and `L` indicate, respectively, the right and left member of the base pair.
-and `42` represents some arbitrary number, chosen to make sure that every base pair is unique.
+`42` is an arbitrary number,
+chosen to make sure that every base pair is unique.
-(DNA manages with 4 base pairs, but the typical grammar will need many more.)
+A nucleobase symbol can occur only once.
+They must occur on the outside of a RHS.
+(Pedantically, their location defines "inside" and "outside".)

 Every pair of nucleotide rules must have a unique pair of nucleobase symbols.

+Nucleosugar symbols exist to allow non-terminals to be split in half.
+Like nucleobase symbols, nucleosugars come in right and left versions.
+For example, for the symbol `A`, the nucleosugars will be `A-L` and `A-R`.

-We will call the original grammar, before it has transcription rules and symbols added to it, the "pre-transcription grammar".
+We will call the original grammar, before it has strand rules and symbols added to it, the "pre-strand grammar".
-Similarly,
-its rules are pre-transcription rules and its symbols are pre-transcription symbols.
+The rules of a pre-strand grammar are pre-strand rules and the symbols of a pre-strand grammar are pre-strand symbols.

+To split rules in half, we use nucleotide rules.
-Let one of `g1`'s pre-transcription rules be
+Let one of `g1`'s pre-strand rules be
 ```
      X ::= A B C
 ```
+Call this rule `rule-X`.

 The six pairs of
-"nucleotide rules" that we will need are
+"nucleotide rules" that we will need for `rule-X` are
 ```
     1: X-L ::= b1L            X-R ::= b1R A B C
     2: X-L ::= A-L b2L        X-R ::= b2R A-R B C